Adiabatic Error Cancellation in Berry Phase Estimation: Conclusion and Outlook

-An important direction for future work is to combine the present approach with recently proposed randomized algorithms tailored to the early fault-tolerant regime~\cite{Granet2024,KiumiKoczor2025,PagesKiumiMorohoshi2026,tetris}, as well as with Hamiltonian-simulation methods based on extrapolation~\cite{CarreraVazquezEggerOchsnerWoerner2023,Watson2025}.
-Our results suggest that Berry phase estimation is particularly well suited to this setting: the forward--reverse structure suppresses the dominant adiabatic error, Richardson extrapolation removes the leading non-oscillatory residual, and the large shot budgets naturally available in sampling-based early-FTQC algorithms can simultaneously support runtime randomization and statistical estimation.
+An important direction for future work is to combine the present approach with recently proposed algorithms tailored to the early fault-tolerant regime~\cite{Granet2024,KiumiKoczor2025,PagesKiumiMorohoshi2026,HayataKikuchi2026}, as well as with Hamiltonian-simulation methods based on randomization and extrapolation, including multi-product-formula approaches~\cite{CarreraVazquezEggerOchsnerWoerner2023,Watson2025}.
+Our results suggest that Berry-phase estimation is particularly well suited to this setting: the forward--reverse structure suppresses the dominant adiabatic error, Richardson extrapolation removes the leading non-oscillatory residual, and the large shot budgets available in sampling-based implementations can simultaneously support runtime randomization and statistical estimation.

-This raises the possibility that Berry phases, and perhaps geometric quantities more broadly, may provide especially favorable targets for early fault-tolerant quantum advantage.
-It would therefore be interesting to study how the present error-suppression mechanism can be incorporated into concrete early-FTQC algorithmic frameworks.
+This raises the possibility that Berry phases, and perhaps geometric quantities more broadly, may provide favorable targets for practical quantum advantage.
+A meaningful assessment, however, requires an end-to-end resource analysis that jointly accounts for initial-state preparation, Hamiltonian-simulation cost, discretization error, sampling overhead, and hardware noise.
+Such an analysis should go beyond asymptotic scaling and establish explicit finite-runtime error bounds, including constants and confidence guarantees, so that the different error sources can be combined into a quantitative resource estimate.
+Because these contributions are strongly interdependent, combining geometric error cancellation with noise-robust simulation and efficiently preparable reference states may reduce the overall quantum resources far more substantially than suggested by the adiabatic-runtime improvement alone.
+Establishing such rigorous end-to-end resource guarantees in concrete applications is therefore an important direction for future work.